Lampasas County, Texas: History

 Indigenous peoples were the first inhabitants of the area.
-Later known tribes in the area included Tonkawa, Lipan Apache and Comanche.
+Later known tribes in the area included Tonkawa, Lipan Apache, and Comanche.
 The Aguayo expedition is said to have passed through the county in 1721.

-In 1756 a presidio was established by Don Pedro de Terreros with the assistance of elements of the Spanish Army, at the confluence of Lucy Creek and Arroya Cavalto.
+In 1756, a presidio was established by Don Pedro de Terreros with the assistance of elements of the Spanish Army, at the confluence of Lucy Creek and Arroya Cavalto.
 The effort was abandoned not long after, but the site remained as a base of operations by Thomas Isaac Cox, a member of Terreros' original expedition, for the purpose of obtaining hundreds of Texas mustangs for use by the Continental Army during the American Revolutionary War.

-In 1853 Moses Hughes and his invalid wife, Hannah (Berry), became the first permanent settlers, seeking to take advantage of the medicinal springs.
+In 1853, Moses Hughes and his invalid wife, Hannah (Berry), became the first permanent settlers, seeking to take advantage of the medicinal springs.
 John Patterson was the first man to cultivate land in the county, in 1854.
-In 1855 Elizabeth and George W. Scott laid out the town of Burleson, named for her father.
+In 1855, Elizabeth and George W. Scott laid out the town of Burleson, named for her father.
 The town was renamed Lampasas, when it became the county seat; the Sixth Texas Legislature formed Lampasas County, named after the Lampasas River, from parts of Travis, Bell, and Coryell Counties, in 1856.
 In 1858 The northeastern corner of Lampasas County became part of Hamilton County.
 In 1887 Mills County received northern and northwestern sections of Lampasas County.

 The Lampasas Guards were organized to ward off Indian attacks in 1859.
 Indian raids increased in 1861, as able-bodied men were off fighting in the war.

 In 1872 Townsen's Mill was built by Perry and Jasper Townsen.
 This steam mill cut "rawhide" lumber and ground wheat and corn.
-Henry A. Chadwick and son Milam built a sawmill, flour mill and cotton gin in 1874.
+Henry A. Chadwick and son Milam built a sawmill, flour mill, and cotton gin in 1874.

-In 1875 the Farmers' Alliance was born in Lampasas in reaction against the cattle rustling and illegal land dealings prevalent in the county.
+In 1875, the Farmers' Alliance was formed in Lampasas in reaction against the cattle rustling and illegal land dealings prevalent in the county.

-1877 saw the gunfight at the Lampasas Saloon.
+A gunfight occurred at the Lampasas Saloon in 1877.

-In 1882 The Gulf, Colorado and Santa Fe Railway extended its line west from Belton to Lampasas.
+In 1882, the Gulf, Colorado and Santa Fe Railway extended its line west from Belton to Lampasas.
 The Texas Power and Light Company arrived in Lampasas County in the 1920s, and in 1934 the Lower Colorado River Authority brought electricity to the county.
 Lone Star Gas established services in the county in 1949.

 During World War II in 1942, Fort Hood opened as a military training base.
 Hancock Park in Lampasas was temporarily turned over to the troops as a recreational area.

+In July of 2025, a major flood of the Lampasas River happened due to heavy rain upriver.
+The river level went from around 10 feet to a "major flood stage" of 33 feet.
+Numerous businesses were damaged, including Hancock Park and Thirsty Penguin.
+The Boy Scouts ferry system that was set up in that park was completely swept away.
+Evacuations in RV parks in the city of Kempner were mandatory.